-Yoshi-P also said the team was pressed to produce the trailer and didn't have time to fine-tune the graphics, which is to say that the team will release a more polished trailer at some point in the future — and that graphics in the final build of the game will be far better than what we see in the trailer.
+Yoshi-P also said the team was under deadline pressure and didn't have time to fine-tune the graphics, so they might release a more polished trailer at some point in the future — and the graphics in the final build of the game will be far better than what we see in the trailer.

 Final Fantasy 16 is in development under Square Enix's Creative Business Unit III.
 That's the same branch of the company that maintains Final Fantasy XIV: A Realm Reborn and produces the expansions for the massively multiplayer online role-playing game (MMORPG).
 This business division, headed up by the aforementioned Yoshi-P, previously focused exclusively on MMOs, including Final Fantasy XI.

-FF16 is clearly a glaring exception.
-While development for FF14 remains ongoing, Yoshi-P will serve as producer on FF16 with Hiroshi Takai will be the game director.
-Takai was a crucial combat designer on FF11 and years later proved vital to revamping the disastrous FF14 into the successful "A Realm Reborn" reboot that now boasts a player base of about 20 million.
+But FF16 is an offline single-player action-RPG.
+While development for FF14 remains ongoing, Yoshi-P will serve as a producer on FF16 with Hiroshi Takai as game director.
+Takai was a crucial combat designer on FF11 and years later proved vital to revamping the disastrous FF14 into the successful "A Realm Reborn" reboot that now boasts a player base of more than 20 million.

-“Yoshi-P” was briefly rumored as the director for FF16 in June 2016, and despite the fact that he expressed his frustration by calling the rumors “annoying” and “big fake news,” that was a fakeout.
+Yoshi-P was briefly rumored as the director for FF16 in June 2016.
+At the time, he expressed his frustration by calling the rumors “annoying” and “big fake news.”
+Turns out, those rumors were true all along.

 When is the Final Fantasy 16 release date?

 There's no official release date just yet, but producer Yoshi-P confirmed in official press materials that "the next big information reveal is scheduled for 2021."
-While it's likely that the game won't be released in 2022 or even 2023, a Square Enix recruitment page translated by Gematsu could indicate a release date before the end of 2021.
+While it's possible that the game won't be released in 2022 or even 2023, a Square Enix recruitment page translated by Gematsu in October 2020 could indicate a release date before the end of 2021.